 Nordström and his family have chosen a quiet suburban life.
 Modern apartment blocks stretch across many of his drawings.
 The imaginary world of the paintings seems like a secret diamond mine having come from an ordinary place.
 Chris Johanson, interviewing Nordström for ANP Quarterly, asked how his life makes its way into his work.
 Nordström replied, “If you stand for something, then you have to free yourself many times, maybe all the time.
 Free yourself from your prototypes, from yourself, from your parents, from fear and tiredness.”

-Nordström’s work is in the permanent collections of the Museum of Modern Art in New York, the Moderna Museet in Stockholm, and many private collections in Europe and the United States.
-He is represented by Galleri Magnus Karlsson in Stockholm, and David Zwirner in New York.
+Nordström’s work is held in the permanent collections of the Museum of Modern Art, New York; Moderna Museet, Stockholm; and Centre Georges Pompidou, Paris.
+Solo exhibitions include the Skissernas Museum, Sweden (2020); the Contemporary Arts Center New Orleans (2018); and the Camden Arts Centre, London (2013), among others.
+He is represented by Galleri Magnus Karlsson, Stockholm; Zeno X Gallery, Antwerp; and David Zwirner in New York.

 -Christine Peterson, Crown Point Press